top of page

 Do not swaddle your baby IF your baby is able to roll.
 If your baby looks like they may be able to roll soon, ensure you monitor them at all times

 Make sure you leave enough place for legs to move around.
-Swaddling too tightly may cause hip dysplasia and PLEASE REMEMBER SAFE SLEEP PROTOCOLS AT ALL TIMES The only truly safe sleep space for your baby is their own, dedicated sleep space, that they can not roll out of and with no blankets, pillows, soft toys, bumpers, cloths or loose material.
+Swaddling too tightly may cause hip dysplasia and PLEASE REMEMBER SAFE SLEEP PROTOCOLS AT ALL TIMES.
+The only truly safe sleep space for your baby is their own, dedicated sleep space, that they can not roll out of and with no blankets, pillows, soft toys, bumpers, cloths or loose material.
 Always remove items such as the above from the sleep space if baby is sleeping unattended at any time.

 Please note that IF your baby is sweating profusely or has heat rash or red cheeks or seems to be breathing heavily address room temp, access for other symptoms and speak your health care practitioner if necessary